everycure-org/matrix/docs/src/onboarding/walkthroughs/walkthrough.md

-# Walkthrough: Data Scientist Daniel
+# Walkthrough: New Data Source

 This use case follows the journey of a dataset through the Kedro workflow, from raw data to its use in model training.
-The dataset was added by the hypothetical Data Scientist, Daniel.
+The dataset was added by the user persona Data Scientist Dominic.

 # Task

-Daniel has integrated a new knowledge graph into Matrix and implemented a machine learning model for predicting drug-disease efficacy scores.
-We will reconstruct the steps Daniel needs to take to go from raw data to generating drug-disease predictions.
+Dominic has integrated a new knowledge graph into Matrix and implemented a machine learning model for predicting drug-disease efficacy scores.
+We will reconstruct the steps Dominic needs to take to go from raw data to generating drug-disease predictions.

 # Integrating the New Graph into the codebase

 ## Raw Data

-Daniel has integrated a new biomedical graph, **RTX-KG2**, which is a knowledge graph consisting of node and edge data.
+Dominic has integrated a new biomedical graph, **RTX-KG2**, which is a knowledge graph consisting of node and edge data.

 The data can be found at `gs://mtrx-us-central1-hub-dev-storage/data/01_RAW/KGs/rtx_kg2/v2.10.0/.` It includes two `.tsv` files (`edges_c.tsv` and `nodes_c.tsv`) and a database file (`node_synonymizer_v1.0_KG2.10.0.sqlite`) used for node synonymization process.

-Daniel manually added this data to Google Cloud Storage (GCS), as there is currently no automated ingestion system.
+Dominic manually added this data to Google Cloud Storage (GCS), as there is currently no automated ingestion system.
 However, multiple versions of these graphs are maintained.

 ## Programmatic access to data